shubhamtaywade82/swing_long_trader/docs/TEST_WARNINGS.md

 - `cssbundling-rails` - Method redefinitions and constant reinitializations
 - `railties` - Method redefinitions in log.rake and misc.rake

 These are internal to Rails and its gems and don't affect functionality.
-They occur because rake tasks can be loaded multiple times during development.
+They occur because rake tasks can be loaded multiple times during test runs.
+A custom warning filter in `spec/rails_helper.rb` intercepts and suppresses these warnings during test execution.

 ## Monitoring